Create an alert definition

 Create an alert based on a template

-To facilitate creating alerts for the most common use cases, SolarWinds Observability lets you use pre-filled alert templates configured with various frequently used conditions.
+To facilitate creating alerts for the most common use cases, SolarWinds Observability SaaS lets you use pre-filled alert templates configured with various frequently used conditions.
 The templates can be fine-tuned and adapted to your specific needs.

 -